 Further, if the Scheme needs to take recourse to the debt securities provided as collateral, and the issuer of the debt securities makes a default, the scheme may lose the whole, or substantial portion of the amount.
-This risk is somewhat mitigated by the fact that only bonds which have credit rating of AA and above can be accepted as collateral for repo transactions.
+This risk is somewhat mitigated by the fact that only bonds which have credit rating of AA and above can be accepted as collateral for repo transactions (Long term rating) or A1+ (short term rating).

-9. Risks associated with investing in Securities Segment and Tri-party Repo trade settlement
+10. Risks associated with investing in Securities Segment and Tri-party Repo trade settlement